captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 No, this is Sharon.
 ---
-Who's calling please?
+Who’s calling, please?
 ---
 Amanda, I think you have the wrong number.
 ---
-No, there isn't anyone here by that name.
+No, there isn’t anyone here by that name.
 ---
-Victoria, there's no Victoria
+Victoria, there’s no Victoria
 ---
 What?
 ---
-No, I'm not...
+No, I’m not…
 ---
-I just said, there's no Victoria here.
+I just said, there’s no Victoria here.
 ---
 You have the wrong number, dear.
 ---
 What do you mean she just called you from?
 ---
-I don't know what to tell you.
+I don’t know what to tell you.
 ---
 I have to go.
 ---